70llxseCodez/react-pizza-project/README.md

 # Shoes applicaiton
-you can see here the app : [react-pizza-project-ten.vercel.app](react-pizza-project-ten.vercel.app) there are products image the same but data differnce
+You can see here the app : [react-pizza-project-ten.vercel.app](react-pizza-project-ten.vercel.app) There are products image the same but data differnce